 Another form of parvovirus in cats occurs when pregnant queens (female cats) are infected.
 Depending on where in their pregnancy this occurs, they can either have fetal death of the litter, or kittens that are born as “wobble cats” or “bobble cats”.
 In these kittens, the virus permanently destroys the part of their brain that helps with coordination and balance.
 Although they can go on to live normal lives, they tend to be uncoordinated and have more challenges in running, jumping, and playing than other cats.

-Where Are the Symptoms of Distemper in Cats?
+Where Are the Signs of Distemper in Cats?

 Symptoms of distemper tend to start in the GI tract, as that is where the initial infection occurs.
 As the immune response becomes weaker, and the cat gets sicker, the virus spreads, and symptoms can become more widespread.